Dynamine™ vs. TeaCrine®

 Specifically, the combination of caffeine + Dynamine™ + TeaCrine® resulted in an exposure THREE TIMES greater than caffeine alone!

 Basically, when dosing Dynamine™ and TeaCrine® with caffeine, you can get much longer-lasting energy (3x longer!) than you would using the same amount of caffeine alone.
+Make sure you check out our Coffee Guide to see other innovative formulas here!

 What this means is that you can “get by” using less caffeine overall throughout the day, yet still feel energized, focused, and motivated!